mendix/docs/content/en/docs/data-hub/_index.md

 ### 4.3 Data Hub for Private Cloud or On-Premises {#dh-pc}

 Licensed users of Mendix for [Private Cloud](/developerportal/deploy/private-cloud/) can use a Data Hub license to work with external entities.
-To learn more about working with Data Hub external entities on a private cloud or for local deployments, see [External Entities: Private Cloud or Local Deployments](/refguide/external-entities-pc-local/).
+To learn more about working with Data Hub external entities on a private cloud, on-premises setup, or for local deployments, see [External Entities without Mendix Cloud](/data-hub/data-hub-without-mendix-cloud/).

 ## 5 Guide Categories